Bells, Clocks, Watches

 It is interesting to note that when 8-bells are struck at midnight, it comes exactly half way in time between local apparent noon the previous day and local apparent noon the next day.
 This also makes the start of the next day (marked by 12:00 a.m. on Bridge Time clocks) occur very close to when the ship’s time reference, the true sun, would be crossing the lower branch of the ship’s local meridian, agreeing with the definition of midnight for a ship keeping Apparent Time based on the position of the sun each day at local apparent noon.[2]

 The following table – Scenario For an Eastbound Voyage – shows the sequence that would have been used on Olympic on her maiden eastbound voyage.
-Again, only two time adjustments are made during the night.
-The first column, again for reference, is time on an unadjusted clock originally set to read 12:00 at local apparent noon July 1, 1911.
+In this case, the total time adjustment is 44 minutes, with the clocks being put ahead near midnight.
+Unlike a westbound voyage, only one clock adjustment is actually needed if performed at 22 minutes before midnight.
+The total adjustment is 44 minutes, so the time on the clock goes from 11:38 p.m. to 12:22 a.m., and 8 bells are struck indicating midnight and the midnight change of watch.
+Notice also that the 8 to 12 watch (the First watch) served only 3 hours and 38 minutes, and the 12 to 4 watch (the Middle watch) will also serve only 3 hours and 38 minutes; both watch times are thereby shortened by 22 minutes (one-half the full adjustment amount) each.
+The watch time of the First officer (who serves from 10 p.m. to 2 a.m. and is on-duty at midnight) is also shortened, but in his case, by the full adjustment amount of 44 minutes.
+In the table below, the first column, for reference, is time on an unadjusted clock originally set to read 12:00 at local apparent noon July 1, 1911.
 The second column shows time kept on a master clock controlling the slave clocks in public places.
 The third column, Bridge Time, shows time on clocks used by the deck and engine departments for managing their watch schedules.
 And the fourth column lists specific events.

 We begin, as before, at 8 p.m. with the striking of 8-bells and the change of watch.